 I purchased some fairy dust the following week and some pretty glass shapes and grabbed some marbles I had left over from a centerpiece in anticipation of resurrecting the miniature kingdom.
 When I returned with my decorations the last of the Mardi Gras necklaces had disappeared.
 I was a bit discouraged, but decided to redecorate anyway.
 As I added the finishing touches it crossed my mind to try one more Mardi Gras necklace.
 But this time I placed it in front of the teddy bear as an offering of sorts.
 Then I made a wish.
 I wished that a young child was taking the necklaces—thinking they were gifts from an enchanted source, which I kind of was.

 The next week the necklace and some of the glass shapes and marbles had vanished.
 I could only hope that my wish had come true.

 This mystery continued for several more weekends of missing necklaces and trinkets until I happened to be at the lake house on a weekday over the 4th of July.
-I was in the kitchen when I heard, through the open window, what sounded like a motorized vehicle and voices on the hill.
+I was in the kitchen when I heard through the open window what sounded like a motorized vehicle and voices on the hill.
 I went to the door to see what I could through the trees.
 There was, what appeared to be, a little girl with a pink helmet riding a pink jeep with a pink flag.
 Lots of pink and a woman accompanied her.
 They stopped at the vicinity of the tree.
 Within moments I heard a squeal of delight.
-It had to be from the little girl.
-My hope was that she was squealing with delight over finding the necklace I had placed there that morning.
+My hope was that the little girl was squealing with delight over finding the necklace I had placed there that morning.